 Where To Eat in St. Augustine, Florida

-We have too many kids to spend that kind of money on a vacation and really many of the “must eat” places in St. Augustine just aren’t all that kid-friendly.
+We have too many kids to spend the cost of eating out regularly while on vacation and really many of the “must eat” places in America’s oldest city just aren’t all that kid-friendly.

 Every single year we visit Pizzalley’s.

 It’s located in historic downtown on St George Street and is SO GOOD!